MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/powerplatform/automate-workflows.md

 ## Telemetry

-We recommend that our partners use the [!INCLUDE [prod_short](../includes/prod_short.md)] Power BI app to keep track of workflows.
+We recommend that our partners use the [!INCLUDE [prod_short](../includes/prod_short.md)] telemetry app in Power BI to keep track of workflows.
 It shows usage of connectors for tenants that you manage or own​ and uses any app insights​ telemetry that​ you have set up in [!INCLUDE [prodadmincenter](../developer/includes/prodadmincenter.md)].

 Get the app at [https://aka.ms/bctelemetryreport](https://aka.ms/bctelemetryreport).